Welcome

 The island is constantly changing throughout the year; to experience these changes is a privilege.
 So it might be worth ‘thinking out of the box’, and planning your visit to the island out of the main holiday months of July and August.
 Then the island is given back to the Sardinians and to nature….summer generally lasts for 6 months from the beginning of May through to the end of October

-Summer is the hottest, sunniest and driest time of the year, with temperatures reaching 25 degrees in July and August, and is dedicated to bathing, sailing and windsurfing.
+is the hottest, sunniest and driest time of the year, with temperatures reaching 25°c in July and August, and is dedicated to bathing, sailing and windsurfing.
 There is usually a breeze even on the hottest days.

-Autumn sees grape and fungi harvesting, but it is still sunny and hot throughout October and into November, with temperatures still around 15 – 20 degrees.
+sees grape and fungi harvesting, but it is still sunny and hot throughout October and into November, with temperatures still around 15 – 20°c.
 The beaches are empty, but the sea is still warm enough to swim in.
 The evenings are cooler and more comfortable.
 As with the spring this is the ideal time for cycling, horse riding and trekking.

-Winter is the hunting season, and can be quite cold, with snow in the central mountains.
-Along the coast the temperature rarely drop below 5 degrees.
-Winter is the wettest period with January the least sunny month – temperatures average 6 degrees plus.
+is the hunting season, and can be quite cold, with snow in the central mountains.
+Along the coast the temperature rarely drop below 5°c.
+Winter is the wettest period with January the least sunny month – temperatures average 6°c plus.

 In his travelogue D H Lawrence wrote that Sardinia was ‘left outside time and history’.